FinNLP/spelling-variations/readme.md

 	// scoring how common this variation is along other variations
 	// 1: the correct one to use / the most common
 	// 0.87: frequent usually, the same for US/UK
-	// 0.3: infrequent
+	// 0.75: infrequent
-	// 0.2: uncommon
+	// 0.5: uncommon
-	// 0.1: very uncommon, might be present only in old texts
+	// 0.25: very uncommon, might be present only in old texts
 	// 0: this variation is rejected
 	// -1: the word you passed isn't present in the database (might be not having a spelling variations)
-	scoreUK: 0.3,
+	scoreUK: 0.75,
 	scoreUS: 1,
 	// whether or not the word has variations
 	hasVariations: true,
-	// index of the word in the database (mainly used for debugging and testing)
-	Wordi: 1073,
 	// the preferred variation for the UK
 	UKPrefered: 'coenobitic',
 	// the preferred variation for the US